- The SteamVR error 436 display connection trouble can occur with HTC, Oculus, and other VR headsets connected to a Windows system.

 5. Remove HTC Vive from SteamVR

 - Begin by turning off your HTC Vive Pro headset.
-Also, disconnect the USB and DisplayPort / HDMI cable that are connected to the PC.
+Also, disconnect the USB and DisplayPort / HDMI cables that are connected to the PC.

 - In the Settings menu, open the Developer tab from the left pane.